Hey Kids (Start Here)

 “You,” Pentecost says.

 She wants this.
-She wants to surf the leading wave into whatever is coming.
-She wants the means to turn her vision into something she can touch with her hands, something she can feel with her mind.
-She wants to trust this man, the weight of his gaze, the sorrow in his chosen cocktail.
-She wants to assemble a team to build machines, to fuse the fire of Prometheus to the mind of the man to whom he gave it, she wants to find a person who will stitch the torn threads of string theory back together, she wants not only machines, she wants a holistic approach: robotics and neuroscience, computer scientists and biologists; Jaeger Tech, Kaiju Science, she wants everything she can have so that she can give it all that she is; take it into herself and reform it into something that makes other people feel safe at night.
+She wants to surf the cresting wave into all that’s coming.
+She wants to turn her vision into something she’ll touch with her hands, feel with her mind.
+She wants to trust Stacker Pentecost, the weight of his gaze, the sorrow in his chosen cocktail.
+She wants to build machines, to fuse the fire of Prometheus to the mind of man to whom he gave it, she wants to find the person who will stitch the torn threads of string theory back together, she wants robotics and neuroscience, coders and chemists; Jaeger Tech, Kaiju Science, she wants everything she can have so she can give it all she is.

-“Scaled up,” Lightcap repeats.
-“You’ve seen my projections.
-And you want—you want to scale that up?
-What if there’s never another K-day?
-You’d distort global industry and commerce for decades to build a collection of these things; have you thought of all of this?”
+“What if there’s never another K-day?”
+Lightcap presses.
+“You’d distort global industry and commerce for decades to build a collection of these things.”

-“We have,” Pentecost says.
+“We know,” Pentecost says.

 “You feel the stakes,” Pentecost says, like it’s an explanation.
 “Just like I do.
 That’s another reason I wanted you instead of Dr. Schoenfeld.
-You can feel the reality of the stakes and, in the face of enormous risk, you’re prepared to go all-in.”
+You feel the reality of the stakes and, in the face of enormous risk, you’re prepared to go all-in.”

 “My sister,” he confirms.